Struggling to Reactivate Inactive Customers? AI Can Help

-Whether through special incentives, re-engagement email workflows, or personalized communications, proactive efforts can reactivate dormant customers and get them back on track.
+Whether through special incentives, re-engagement email workflows, or personalised communications, proactive efforts can reactivate dormant customers and get them back on track.
 In the sections below, we’ll explore these different strategies for reactivating inactive customers.

 All the while, we’ll work towards creating long-term loyalty that is valuable to your business.